-These are similar to the other controls already described, the difference being that they function in a different part of the diagram e.g. they control the escalation factors.
+These are similar to the other previously described controls, the difference being that they function in a different part of the diagram e.g. they control the escalation factors.

-In our driving a car on a busy motorway example with the driver lacking the knowledge of how to counteract the tyre blow out, a control for this could be advanced driver training is completed to obtain this knowledge.
+In our driving a car on a busy motorway example with the driver lacking the knowledge of how to counteract the tyre blow out, a control for this could be advanced driver training is completed to obtain this knowledge and skill.

 Once the escalation factors are identified, the next step is to look at what controls we have in place to manage them.